RupankarCh/my-notes/Networking/IOS.md

 6. Accept the default settings and press Enter.
 ---

-# ii.
+## ii.
 Telnet Access

 Telnet is different because you're accessing the Cisco device **over the network**.
+Telnet is **not encrypted**.For learning, labs, and understanding IOS, it's useful.
+In real networks, **SSH should normally be used instead**.

 For example: